elliohow/fMRI_ROI_Analysis_Tool/README.rst

 =============================
 fRAT - fMRI ROI Analysis Tool
 =============================
-fRAT is a GUI-based toolset used for analysis of task-based and resting-state functional MRI (fMRI) data.
-Primarily fRAT is used to analyse and plot region-of-interest data, with a number of supplemental functions provided within.
+fRAT is an open-source python-based analysis pipeline used to simplify the processing and analysis of fMRI data by converting voxelwise maps into ROI-wise maps.

 .. note::
     This project is under active development.